As your team works with Lightrun, they can dynamically insert logs to track information based on a variety of conditions.

 To view log data¶

 To view logs from the Management Portal, first ensure you've configured piping from the plugin.
-Only data that has been configured to pipe to the Management Portal or to the Management Portal and the IDE appears in the app, meaning that if developers add actions with plugin piping only, that data does not appear here.
+Only data that has been configured to pipe to the Management Portal or to the Management Portal and the IDE appear in the app, meaning that if developers add actions with plugin piping only, those data do not appear anywhere else.

-You can customize log prints by adding the following to the command line:
+You can customize log prints by entering on your terminal the following command:

-The logs screen loads, and appears similar to the following:
+The logs screen loads, and appears similar to the figure, below.

 Column Description AgentId The unique identifier assigned to the agent by the system Timestamp The time at which the log was created Level The severity level of the log; this is configured per log when inserted in the code Log The formatted text configured when the log is inserted and any relevant errors